Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Computational Imaging Assisted Domain Adaptation

 \section{Computational Imaging Assisted Domain Adaptation}

-In this section, we propose an UDA framework which transfers the knowledge of semantic segmentation under clear images and CI to SSOA, \ie~\emph{Computational Imaging Assisted Domain Adaptation (CIADA)}.
-CIADA explores to couple CI techniques with domain adaptive semantic segmentation via knowledge distillation, which we now detail.
+In this section, we propose a UDA framework that transfers the knowledge of semantic segmentation under clear images and CI to SSOA, \ie~\emph{Computational Imaging Assisted Domain Adaptation (CIADA)}.
+The basic setting of ST-UDA is first established as the baseline of CIADA in Sec.~\ref{sec:studa}.
+Then, we detail the architecture and training pipeline of CIADA in Sec.~\ref{sec:arch} and Sec.~\ref{sec:training}, respectively.
+As Fig.~\ref{fig:ciada} illustrates, CIADA explores coupling CI techniques with domain adaptive semantic segmentation via knowledge distillation.